-As part of the clinical care provided, it is expected that the fellow write a medical record note on each EEG procedure performed.
+As part of the clinical care provided, it is expected that the fellow writes a medical record note on each EEG procedure performed.

 For outpatient visits, a note must be written, typed into an electronic medical record system (where available), or dictated on the same day of service.